Understanding SEM

 The Charging Model for SEM

-The charging model for Google search ads is Pay Per Click Model.
-You don’t need to pay when your ads appear.
-You only pay when someone clicks your ad.
-For this reason, you can use Keyword Matching and Negative Keywords to control who to see your ads and the types of search terms to be matched, so that your ads can be seen by the right targeted audience at the right time.
+The charging model for Google search ads is the Pay Per Click (PPC) model.
+You are not charged when your ads are displayed; instead, you only pay when someone clicks on your ad.
+This allows you to use Keyword Matching and Negative Keywords to have control over who sees your ads and the specific search terms they are matched with.
+By utilizing these tools, you can ensure that your ads are seen by the appropriate target audience at the most opportune moment.

 2. B to B Professional Services

-If you are doing B2B business, such as digital marketing agency, video shooting agency, accounting service, and even industrial and manufacturing factories, Google Search Ads can definitely help you find new customers.
-When your customers are looking for new partners, such as digital marketing agencies.
-Most of the time, the customer will make a quotation from different agencies that appear on Google search result page.
-When you text ad pops up at the right time, your company will be able to reach the potential customer.
-In this way, you can understand why SEM is important for B2B or professional services business.
+If you run a B2B business like a digital marketing agency, video shooting agency, accounting service, or an industrial/manufacturing factory, Google Search Ads can help you find new customers.
+When potential clients are seeking new partners, such as digital marketing agencies, they often request quotes from multiple agencies that appear on Google’s search results page.
+By having your text ad displayed at the right time, your company can reach these potential customers and seize the opportunity.
+This highlights the importance of SEM for B2B and professional services businesses.

 What factors affect the ad position?

-There is only one first place for search results whenever you Google, so how can I make my ads ranking the first?
+There is only one first place for search results whenever you Google, so how can I make my ads rank first?
 What is about buying keywords?
 Is money the only factor that determines the ranking?

-Keyword bidding varies by industry.
-Take two keywords, “flower delivery” and “personal loan” as an example, which keywords do you think is more expensive?
-It is “personal loan” for sure.
-As the product/service competition becomes more intense, the businesses will be more aggressive in bidding for higher ranking.
-Another reason is that when the profit of the product/service is high, the business does not mind paying a higher cost per click to look for potential customers, thus the bidding price becomes higher.
+Keyword bidding varies across industries.
+Let’s take two keywords, “flower delivery” and “personal loan,” as examples.
+Which keyword do you think is more expensive?
+It is definitely a “personal loan.”
+As the competition for a particular product or service intensifies, businesses become more aggressive in bidding for higher rankings.
+Additionally, when the profit margin of a product or service is high, businesses are willing to pay a higher cost per click to reach potential customers, resulting in higher bidding prices.

 Ads ranking = Keywords Bidding x Quality Score

-There are two factors that affect your ad rank, they are keyword bidding and quality score.
-If you have a high keyword bidding but low quality score, it will lower your ad rank or get a higher average cost per click.
-If the quality score is high yet the keyword bidding is low, the ads will not rank high or may even not appear in Google.
-You have to make sure to have a good quality score first, then calculate the advertising budget and match it with a suitable bidding price.
+There are two factors that affect your ad rank: keyword bidding and quality score.
+If you have a high keyword bidding but a low-quality score, it will lower your ad rank or result in a higher average cost per click.
+Conversely, if the quality score is high but the keyword bidding is low, your ads may not rank high or may not even appear on Google.
+It is important to prioritize a good quality score first, and then calculate your advertising budget and match it with a suitable bidding price.

 [Website Design 123] is the search term.
 [Website Design] is the keyword we are bidding on.
 And the keyword matching is going to be a lot of work we need to do in the future.
 Chances are that you will be matched to a new relevant search term, but there are also chances that you will find some search terms that are completely irrelevant.
 For example, like the picture below, it is just a waste of money.